 For nearly a decade, exploration of vocation was sustained through the grant-funded Wild Hope Project.
 Now the Wild Hope Center for Vocation continues the project’s good work, acting as a foundation of vocation for students, faculty, and staff as they explore life’s big questions and engage in fulfilling and meaningful work.

 Why Wild Hope?

 Vocation has a multitude of meanings.
 At PLU, we recognize that vocation is an embodiment of the course a person’s life takes, and that lives—by their very nature—are “wild” things.
-Adapted from Mary Oliver’s poem The Summer Day, this name embraces life’s inherent wildness which influences one’s vocational journey.
+Adapted from Mary Oliver’s poem The Summer Day, this name embraces life’s inherent wildness that influences all vocational journeys.
 The discernment and discovery that happen in a university setting are deeply rooted in conceptions of vocation, as it is here our students unearth the paths they will travel in their lives.
-A distinctively hopeful exploration, the search for vocation that we and our students undertake together continues to endure, even in the face of the untamed and unpredictable nature of the wonderful world in which we live.
+A distinctively hopeful exploration, the search for vocation that we and our students undertake together continues to endure, even in the face of the untamed and unpredictable nature of our world.

 History of Vocation at PLU